 Writing Intensive Courses

-In order to fulfill the requirements for the Bachelor of Arts degree, students must pass a course designated as writing intensive course.
+In order to fulfill the requirements for the Bachelor of Arts degree, students beginning Eckerd College in Fall 2024 must pass (with a C-or better) TWO courses designated as writing intensive course.
 To see each semester's writing intensive course offerings, go the Registrar's Course Schedules, choose your desired semester/term, select "Writing Intensive Course" from the Specialized Search and search.

 All composition courses fulfill the Writing Intensive Course requirement; only composition courses (those with a CO designation) fulfill the requirements that all students who submitted inadequate portfolios must take a composition course in order to resubmit.